About the LMC

 I am looking forward to continuing to work with students on their research assignments, and supporting them them in their education.
 In addition, I enjoy to read and being a co-adviser to our Student Government.

 I've been a library media specialist at Newtown High School since 2009.
-Prior to coming on board in Newtown, I worked as a library media specialist in Region 15, at Pomperaug High School for 3 years, and in Fairfield for 8 years at both Tomlinson Middle School and Ludlowe High School.
+Prior to coming to Newtown, I worked as a library media specialist in Region 15, at Pomperaug High School for 3 years, and in Fairfield for 8 years at both Tomlinson Middle and Ludlowe High School.

-I LOVE to read and am the teacher advisor for the Book Club as well as Animal Concerns Club (I also LOVE animals!)
-I own a farm in Southbury which I share with 5 horses, two donkeys, four dogs, two cats, 9 chickens, and 15+ Koi.
+I LOVE to read and am the coordinator of the DEep dIve Book Discussion Group (I also LOVE animals!)
+I own a farm in Southbury which I share with horses, donkeys, dogs, cats, chickens, and Koi.